top of page

 How long does charging a fully discharged PHEV using a level 1 charger take?

 Charging time depends on the size of the PHEV battery, typically ranging from about 13.6 kWh (e.g., Toyota Prius Prime) to 20 kWh (e.g., Mitsubishi Outlander).
-A level 1 EV charger delivers roughly 1.2 kW to a PHEV battery.
+A level 1 EV charger provides roughly 1.2 kW to a PHEV battery.
 Experts advise maintaining PHEV batteries between 20% and 80% charge.
 Following this recommendation, it would take approximately 6.7 to 10 hours to charge a PHEV battery using a level 1 charger.

 What chargers are compatible with a PHEV?

 PHEVs are compatible with Level 1 chargers using standard outlets, and most come with the necessary hardware.
-They can also use Level 2 chargers, including PHEV chargers commonly found at public stations or in home installations.
+They can also use Level 2 chargers, including PHEV chargers commonly found at public stations or in-home installations.
 Some PHEVs may also support DC Fast Chargers (DCFC), which offer the most rapid charging.

 Can I charge my PHEV with a fast charger?